top of page

 • I keep working even when my body is giving clear warning signs.

 One quick reminder: this self-check is not a diagnosis.
-It is a prompt to slow down and look at what your work is costing you.
+It is a prompt to slow down and examine what your work is costing you.

 The “Enough” Question (So You Can Stop Moving the Goalpost)